MuhammadFahidSarker/csci3100_project/tokaho/readme.md

   * if the API call fails, an "Error" field is present inthe response JSON

 ## examples:

-* registration
+### /register

-Even if the user has created an account from the firebase, the registration is *NOT YET* finished
+> Even if the user has created an account from the firebase, the registration is *NOT YET* finished

-Developer need to invoke the API calls to /register, and present the security token from the firebase
+> Developer need to invoke the API calls to /register, and present the security token from the firebase

-Then the user shall recieve an email from his/her email account
+> Then the user shall recieve an email from his/her email account
+#### necessary params:
+header:
+* authorization: [security token]

+### /verify
-User can  click on the link inside the email and recieve a success message
+> User can  click on the link inside the email and recieve a success message

-After that, the user is set to be verified in the database, and he/she is able to invoke subsequence API calls beyond the centralAUth now
+> After that, the user is set to be verified in the database, and he/she is able to invoke subsequence API calls beyond the centralAUth now
+#### necessary params:
+None, just click on the url given in the email

+---

+### /apis/creategroup
+> Allow every user to create a new group
+> requirement: the groupname must be unique
+#### necessary params:
+header:
+>* authorization: [security token]

+body (x-www-form-urlencoded):
+>* groupname: name of group being created

+### /apis/deletegroup
+> Only allow Group admin / Global admin to delete a group
+#### necessary params:
+header:
+>* authorization: [security token]

+body (x-www-form-urlencoded):
+>* groupname: name of group being deleted

+### /apis/updategroup
+> Only allow Group admin / Global admin to update the group profile
+> **This API is not designed to handle the messages inside each group, please refer to the chat APIs**
+#### necessary params:
+header:
+>* authorization: [security token]

+body (x-www-form-urlencoded):
+>* groupname: name of group being deleted
+>* update: a JSON-like object to represent the update field and value
+>> e.g. if you want to set the zoomlink of group unhappy to be z1 and z2 --> {"groupname":"unhappy","zoomLink":["z1","z2"]}

+### /apis/querygroup
+> Allow all user to get the group profile
+> if the group is private, only admin / group member can invoke this API call
+#### necessary params:
+header:
+>* authorization: [security token]

+body (x-www-form-urlencoded):
+>* groupname: name of group being deleted